Trump gets 'golden share' power in US Steel buyout. US agencies will get it under future presidents

 Under the provision, Trump — or someone he designates — controls that decision-making power while he is president.
 However, control over those powers reverts to the Treasury Department and the Commerce Department when anyone else is president, according to the filings.

-The White House didn't immediately respond to questions Wednesday about why Trump will directly control the decision-making and why it goes to the Treasury and Commerce departments under future presidents.
+The White House responded in a statement that the share is “not granted to Trump specifically, but to whoever the president is" when asked why Trump will directly control the decision-making and why it goes to the Treasury and Commerce departments under future presidents.

 Nippon Steel's nearly $15 billion buyout of Pittsburgh-based U.S. Steel became final last week, making U.S. Steel a wholly owned subsidiary.